SHRIMP AND VEGGIE STIR FRY

 • In a small bowl, whisk together the soy sauce or tamari, lime juice, sriracha and sesame oil.
 Set aside.

-• Chop alllll your veggies.
-Stirfrying the veggies won’t take long at all so you’re gonna wanna have everything prepped and ready to go.
+• Chop all your veggies.
+Stir frying the veggies won't take long at all so you're gonna wanna have everything prepped and ready to go.

 • Add the minced ginger and half of the green onions and stir until well combined and fragrant, about a minute.
 Add the bok choy and cook for an additional couple of minutes until starting to wilt and mostly cooked through.
 Season the veggies with salt and pepper.